Tariffs and the Trump card

 What is the impact of these shifting policies?

-Corporate earnings forecasts for 2025 have already been trimmed, but further downward revisions are possible as companies could face higher costs and potentially lower sales.
-Although, it should be noted that outside of these tariffs, Trump policies are generally seen a pro-growth, such as tax cuts and deregulation.
+Corporate earnings forecasts for 2025 have already been trimmed, and further downward revisions are possible as companies face higher costs and potentially lower sales.
+While Trump’s other policies, such as tax cuts and deregulation, are generally seen as pro-growth, the negative effects of tariffs are dominating the current outlook.

 Here’s what you should do

-While trade tensions may trigger more volatility and headline noise, we must focus on what we can control.
-History shows that markets have successfully weathered similar challenges, making it important to stay invested during these times.
-Long-term investors who follow this approach typically achieve better outcomes.
-We recognize that this is easier said than done during uncertain times, which includes the current environment.
-Like a coach supporting you through tough times, we always encourage you to speak with your financial advisor so they can help ensure you remain on track with your plan.
+While trade tensions may trigger more volatility and unsettling headline, we must focus on what we can control.
+History shows that markets have weathered similar challenges, and long-term investors who stay disciplined typically achieve better outcomes.
+We encourage you to remain invested, stick to your long-term plan, and consult your advisor to ensure your strategy stays on track during these uncertain times.

 Wesley Blight